 The Merit Systems Protection Board (MSPB) is an independent, quasi-judicial agency in the Executive branch that serves as the guardian of Federal merit systems.
-One of the MSPB's primary statutory functions is to protect Federal merit systems against partisan political and other prohibited personnel practices by adjudicating employee appeals over which the Board has been given jurisdiction.
-The Office of Special Counsel functions independently as a prosecutor of cases before the board.
+200 One of the MSPB's primary statutory functions is to protect Federal merit systems against partisan political and other prohibited personnel practices by adjudicating employee appeals over which the Board has been given jurisdiction.
+201 The Office of Special Counsel functions independently as a prosecutor of cases before the board.
+202

 Parties and representatives may use the MSPB's electronic filing system to file any pleading, including a new appeal, in any matter; file a petition for enforcement of a final MSPB decision; file a motion for an attorney fee award; file a motion for compensatory or consequential damages; designate a representative or revoke said designation; and notify the MSPB of a change in contact information.
-Certain other motions cannot be filed electronically, including filing a request to hear a case as a class appeal, service of a subpoena, filing a pleading that contains sensitive security information or classified information, or filing a request to participate as an amicus curiae.
+203 Certain other motions cannot be filed electronically, including filing a request to hear a case as a class appeal, service of a subpoena, filing a pleading that contains sensitive security information or classified information, or filing a request to participate as an amicus curiae.
+204

 The MSPB's electronic filing system, e-Appeal Online website is the only method allowed for online filing of an appeal.
 As the proceeding progresses, pleadings may be filed on the e-Appeal website (as well as traditional methods).
 Parties who are dissatisfied with the decision may appeal to the Clerk of the Board, also via the e-Appeal website.
+On the control of the Board, also via the e-Appeal website.

-Registering as an electronic filer constitutes acceptance of service electronically.
-Service is complete by e-mail notifications to e-filers that contain links to the e-filing system where the documents can be viewed and downloaded.
+Registering as an electronic filer constitutes acceptance of service electronically.207 Service is complete by e-mail notifications to e-filers that contain links to the e-filing system where the documents can be viewed and downloaded.208